 In most cases, independent contractors are not tied down by these scheduling requirements and can work whenever it is most convenient for them.
 This allows more freedom for moms to work around the schedules of their families and college students to work when not in class.
 It also makes it easier for people in need of supplemental income to work around the primary schedules of their existing jobs.

 2. No Benefits, More Money?

-Most people look at the fact that Independent Contractors usually don't qualify for benefits as a negative.
+Most people look at the fact that independent contractors usually don't qualify for benefits as a negative.
 Another way of looking at it is that you may get paid more!
-Things like health insurance, paid vacations, and sick days can put a bit of a dent in the wallets of employers.
+Things like health insurance, paid time off, and retirement plans can put a bit of a dent in the wallets of employers.
 When these benefits are offered, your rate per hour might be slightly less to help compensate for these added expenses.
-Although it's not always the case, some Independent Contractors are able to make more money per hour because their employers are not shelling out extra for benefits.
+Although it's not always the case, some independent contractors are able to make more money per hour because their employers are not shelling out extra for benefits.